 No new locally transmitted cases reported

-Six imported COVID-19 cases were reported in the city on Wednesday, said the Shanghai Health Commission on Thursday morning.
+Eight imported COVID-19 cases were reported in the city on Thursday, said the Shanghai Health Commission on Friday morning.
 No new locally transmitted cases were reported.

-The first patient is a Chinese working in Ghana who arrived at the Pudong International Airport on August 27.
+The first patient is a Chinese visiting relatives in the United States who arrived at the Pudong International Airport on August 30.

+The second patient is a Chinese studying in the United Kingdom who arrived at the local airport on August 30.

+The third patient is a Chinese studying in Spain who arrived at the airport on August 31.

-The second patient is a Chinese working in Thailand who arrived at the Pudong International Airport on August 17.
+The fourth patient is a Chinese visiting relatives in the US who arrived at the airport on August 17.

-The third and the fourth patients are Chinese living in the United States who arrived at the airport on August 17 on the same flight.
+The fifth patient, a Taiwan resident living in Argentina, and the sixth patient, a Chinese working in Namibia, arrived at the airport on August 31 on the same flight via Germany.

-The fifth patient is a Chinese working in the United Arab Emirates who arrived at the airport on August 30.
+The seventh patient is a Chinese visiting relatives in the US who arrived at the airport on August 31.

-The sixth patient is a Chinese studying in the United Kingdom who arrived at the airport on August 31.
+The eighth patient is a Chinese working in Fiji who arrived at the airport on August 31.

 Of all the 381 local cases, 365 have been discharged upon recovery and nine are hospitalized.
 There have been so far seven local fatalities.